 - ½ chilli pepper finely sliced

-- 10 g root ginger finely diced or grated
+- 10 g root ginger cut into thin batons, finely diced or grated

 - 1 lemon juiced